alecxe/scrapy-fake-useragent/README.rst

 Usage with `scrapy-proxies`
 -------------

-To use with middlewares of random proxy such as ``scrapy-proxies``, you need:
+To use with middlewares of random proxy such as `scrapy-proxies <https://github.com/aivarsk/scrapy-proxies>`_, you need:

 1. set ``RANDOM_UA_PER_PROXY`` to True to allow switch per proxy